 The CVM and Romeldale sheep have never been numerous, and today they are quite rare.
 The breed’s fleece quality and performance characteristics, however, make them useful for many production systems…

-We manage our flock in Premier1 Electrostop fencing.
+We manage our flock with Premier1 ElectroStop Electric Netting.
 Typically, we keep animals separated by sex and move through the fields about once per week.
 When numbers are high, or we have a camping trip planned, we use 3-4 sections of netting for each paddock.
 But ordinarily, we keep groups of 4-6 adult animals in 2 sections of netting.